learnk8s/learnk8s.io/src/yaml-validation/content.md

 Let's break down the file:

-- The configuration file above specifies the checks to be run in the `checks` object along with the severity label of the check.
+- The `checks` field specifies the checks and their severity.
 Since we want to be alerted when the image isn't trusted, `checkImageRepo` is assigned a `danger` severity level.
 - The `checkImageRepo` check itself is then defined in the `customChecks` object.

 You can save the above file as `custom_check.yaml` and run `polaris audit` with the YAML manifest that you wish to validate.

-You can try to validate the `base-valid.yaml` manifest with:
+You can test it with the `base-valid.yaml` manifest:

 ```terminal|command=1|title=bash
 polaris audit --config custom_check.yaml --audit-path base-valid.yaml
 ```

-You will see that `polaris audit` ran only the custom check defined above which did not succeed.
+You will see that `polaris audit` ran only the custom check defined above, which did not succeed.

-If you amend the container image to `my-company.com/http-echo:1.0`, `polaris` will report a success.
+If you amend the container image to `my-company.com/http-echo:1.0`, `polaris` will report success.

 [The Github repository contains the amended manifest](https://github.com/amitsaha/kubernetes-static-checkers-demo), so you can test the previous command against the `image-valid-mycompany.yaml` manifest.